 It takes around 0.05 seconds for visitors to form an opinion about your site.
 This proves how essential a well-designed website is otherwise prospects won’t invest their time or money in your product.
 Because of this, it’s crucial to hire a professional to guide you throughout the process and ensure you prioritize user experience.

-Stumped while picking website designers?
+Stumped while picking the right person to ensure that your website design will be professionally handled?
 Don’t worry, we’ve got you covered.
 Here are seven factors to consider while choosing a web designer.

 1. Determine Their Credibility

 Before comparing designer fees, the web designer must be credible.
 It’s wise to visit their office to check their certifications, awards, and whether their websites have received any recognition.

 Ask the web designer how long they’ve been providing their services.
 Regardless of whether you’re touching up your website’s design or starting from scratch, a reputable web designer should have worked with a few clients in the past.

 A fantastic way to glean their experience is by checking their portfolio.
 Although eye-catching design is always great, make sure they also focus on a user-centered design because that’s the key to landing more customers.

 The web designer should be familiar with the latest industry trends and this should be reflected in their design approach and development process.

 You should also check their portfolio to see whether they’ve worked on similar projects to yours.
 A well-established web designer will be happy to share their extensive portfolio which proves they’re confident about their work.